VectorSpaceLab/EditScore/README.md

 ---

-## Benchmark Your Image-Editing Reward Model
+## Benchmark Your Image-Editing Reward Model with Edit Reward-Bench
 We provide an example script that evaluate Edit-Score on EditReward-Bench
 ```bash
 bash evaluate.sh